DaltonSenseman/Procedural_Project/README.md

 #### Sprint 2 Backlog(SBL)
 Sprint 2 Backlog (SBL) - Conditions, Loops, Functions, Files intro.

 1. Only accept values that are listed in the menu
 2. If the user selects a different value, they are asked to choose again
-3. Menu is printed from a showMenu function
+3. Menu is printed from a showMenu function |Completed|
 4. Menu choices result in calls to functions
-5. After output of menu choice, show menu again
+5. After output of menu choice, show menu again |Completed|
 6. Add new products that are able to be produced:
   - Manufacturer, Name, and ItemType
   - The user should be prompted to enter the Manufacturer, like Apple.
 Tip: while testing, you can comment out the line that   reads in the user's response and just assign to the variable.